Updated: May 7, 2022

 Seven years ago, I wanted to switch up my look.
 With long flowing locks, which at the time were a significant part of my identity) I started perusing Pinterest for bold pixie cut hairstyles - researching all the different styles of pixie cuts that flattered specific face shapes.
 Every blog I found that gave advice on pixie cuts said: a square-shaped face (like mine) and pixie cuts don't mix.
 So, I'd give up my idea for a while until I saw someone with a cute pixie cut and started looking on Pinterest again.
 Then I'd try to find a blog that said square-shaped faces and pixie cuts are a great match.
 I did this over and over for seven years!
 SEVEN years, ya'll!

 All my life, the belief that looks determine social influence and currency was habitually introduced by cultural messaging and reinforced by my personal experience.
 In Naomi Wolf's book, The Beauty Myth, she says of American culture, "Women are allowed a mind or a body, but not both."
-I had railed against this message since y adolescence = trying to put as much effort into developing my intellect as i did in practicing makeup techniques, mall shopping, and grooming my hair.
+I had railed against this message since early adolescence = trying to put as much effort into developing my intellect as i did in practicing makeup techniques, clothes shopping, and grooming my hair.
 I was determined to make people feel sheepish and embarrassed for assuming I couldn't be smart (it happened plenty).
-At many times though, I gave in and embraced the tool of power delegated to me as many women do: play dumb and use their appearance as a manipulation to get their needs met.
+At many times though, I gave in and embraced the tool of power delegated to me as many women do: use their appearance as a tool to get their needs met.

 So, making a major change to my appearance meant risking the winning formula I had depended upon to get many of my needs met.
 And this belief led to a suffocating dread of the future: the inevitable loss of good looks = loss of social influence and value.
 Having no control over this eventuality, it resulted in a fear of loss of control.
 Wolf says, "more women have more money and power and scope and legal recognition than we have ever had before, but in terms of how we feel about ourselves physically, we may actually be worse off than our un-liberated grandmothers [...] inside the majority of the West's controlled, attractive, successful working women, there is a secret 'underlife' poisoning our freedom, infused with notions of beauty, it is a dark vein of self-hatred, physical obsessions, terror of aging, and dread of lost control."

-In April, I got sick of my own excuses to stay stuck and I shaved my head.
+In April, I got fed-up with my cowardiceand I shaved my head.
 It was one of the bravest and most empowering experiences of my life.
-And now my hair has grown to a pixie cut.
+And now my hair has grown to a pixie.
 And it's so cute.
 Trying on a pixie cut has been fun.
 I like it and so do a lot of people.
-(I'm not letting that mean anything about me and it fails to validate my worth because of the thoughts I choose when I get compliments on it.)
+(I'm not letting that mean anything about me and it fails to validate my worth because of the thoughts I consciously choose when I get compliments on it.)

 Though, the most satisfying compliment I have received from shaving my head: an acquaintance of mine (who was always too afraid to dramatically change her hair) was so inspired by me shaving my locks off that she mustered up some courage and got a cute asymmetrical pixie.
 It's so sassy!
 But even more than how cute it looks, she exudes an energy of empowerment.
 Many women have commented to me, "I wish I could pull off that look," I reply by saying, "I told myself that same story for seven years."
 The response is always raised eyebrows.